VadimEst/CNC-Simulator-Docs/docs/user/examples.md

 sidebar_label: Examples
 ---

-The program examples are located in the 'Examples Folder' in the program directory.
+The program examples are located in the 'Examples Folder' in the program repository on GitHub.

 ![Examples Folder](/img/screenshot/examplesFolder.png)